PaulKelveen/Week5Project/starting_with_questions.md

 SQL Queries:
+Country with the highest revenue
+SELECT distinct(country), sum(sum_of_transactions)
-select s.country, s.city, sum(newrevenue) as sum_of_transactions
+FROM (select s.country, s.city, sum(newrevenue) as sum_of_transactions
 from all_sessions s
 join analytics n
 on s.fullvisitorid = n.fullvisitorid
 GROUP BY s.country, s.city, n.newrevenue
 HAVING n.newrevenue > 0
+ORDER BY sum_of_transactions desc) as temp1
+GROUP BY country
+ORDER BY sum(sum_of_transactions) desc

+City with the highest revenue
+SELECT distinct(city), sum(sum_of_transactions)
+FROM (select s.country, s.city, sum(newrevenue) as sum_of_transactions
+from all_sessions s
+join analytics n
+on s.fullvisitorid = n.fullvisitorid
+GROUP BY s.country, s.city, n.newrevenue
+HAVING n.newrevenue > 0
+ORDER BY sum_of_transactions desc) as temp1
+GROUP BY city
-ORDER BY sum_of_transactions desc
+ORDER BY sum(sum_of_transactions) desc

 Answer:
-United State is the country with the highest transactions on the site and Mountain View is the city with the higest transaction of 1,613,081,250,000.
+United State, Canada and Hong Kong are the top three countries with the highest revenue.
+Mountain View, San Bruno and New York are the top three cities with the highest transaction revenues on the website.

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

 SQL Queries:

+Average products ordered by country
+SELECT distinct(country), sum(avg_products_ordered)
+FROM (
-select distinct(s.country), s.city, avg(n.units_sold) avg_products_ordered
+select s.country, s.city, avg(n.units_sold) avg_products_ordered
 from all_sessions s
 join analytics n
 on s.fullvisitorid = n.fullvisitorid
+GROUP BY (s.country), s.city, n.units_sold
+having n.units_sold is not null order by avg_products_ordered desc) as temp2
+GROUP BY country
+ORDER BY sum(avg_products_ordered) desc

+Average products ordered by city
+SELECT distinct(city), sum(avg_products_ordered)
+FROM (
+select s.country, s.city, avg(n.units_sold) avg_products_ordered
+from all_sessions s
+join analytics n
+on s.fullvisitorid = n.fullvisitorid
-GROUP BY distinct(s.country), s.city, n.units_sold
+GROUP BY (s.country), s.city, n.units_sold
-having n.units_sold is not null order by avg_products_ordered desc
+having n.units_sold is not null order by avg_products_ordered desc) as temp2
+GROUP BY city
+ORDER BY sum(avg_products_ordered) desc

 Answer:
+United States, Canada and Hong Kong have the highest average products ordered with 3698, 11 and 11 units respectively.
-Mountain View United States has the highest average number of products ordered at 825 units.
+Mountain View, San Bruno and Sunnyvale have the highest average products ordered with 1143, 707 and 522 units respectively.